Back to Blog

 Pasteurization kills all of these good things.

-Here is a link to a story about 2 cows: 1 fed pasteurized milk and the other raw milk.
+A story of 2 cows: one fed pasteurized and the other raw milk.
 There are startling visual differences.
 They started at the same weight, and at the end of the 4 month study, the raw-fed calf was 200kg and the pasteurized-fed calf 115kg.
 The raw-fed cow had healthy hair, shiny and thick, whereas the pasteurized-fed calf's fur was easily pulled out.

 Good Fats